usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/background.md

 ## NISTIR 8259C (draft)

 [NISTIR 8259C, _Creating a Profile Using the IoT Core Baseline and Non-Technical Baseline_](https://csrc.nist.gov/publications/detail/nistir/8259c/draft) (draft) describes a profiling process  (usable by any organization) that starts with the NISTIR 8259A/B core baselines and explains how to integrate those baselines with organization- or application-specific requirements (e.g., industry standards, regulatory guidance) to develop a IoT cybersecurity profile suitable for specific IoT device customers or applications.
-The process could also be used by organizations seeking to procure IoT technology or by manufacturers looking to match their products to customer requirements.
-The 8259C process was used to create the profile contained in NISTIR 8259D.
+The process could be used by organizations seeking to procure IoT technology or by manufacturers looking to match their products to customer requirements.
+The 8259C process was used to create the federal profile contained in NISTIR 8259D.

 ## NISTIR 8259D (draft)